The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Algebraic differential equations

 \begin{example} Take the previous example, and add $q^{-2}$ times the identity matrix to $A_q$.
 For the same cyclic vector, one now gets

 whose only slope is $1$.
-However, this connection is still not of unramified exponential type, since by \eqref{eq:half-power} it's gauge equivalent to $\tilde{A}_q = (q^{-2} + q^{-3/2})I$.
-This shows that the converse to Lemma \ref{th:unramified-slopes} is false. \end{example}
+By \eqref{eq:half-power} this is gauge equivalent to $\tilde{A}_q = (q^{-2} + q^{-3/2})I$.
+Again by the uniqueness part of Hukuhara-Turrittin-Levelt, this means that the original connection cannot be of unramified exponential type.
+This example illustrates that the converse to Lemma \ref{th:unramified-slopes} is false. \end{example}